Strength — and transparency — in numbers

 East Coast Corridor Icon

-The Best Friends East Coast Corridor
+Best Friends East Coast transport

-Our East Coast corridor teams are working hard for cats, too, in particular by helping animal shelters with the highest need for kitten lifesaving.
+Our East Coast transport teams are working hard for cats, too, in particular by helping animal shelters with the highest need for kitten lifesaving.
 Kittens are among shelters’ most vulnerable occupants.
 Due to their fragility, those under 8 weeks old sometimes don't survive despite the best of care.

 1